Mental Health Facilities Charleston, WV

 Kvc West Virginia - 31.2 miles from Charleston, WV

-Kvc West Virginia is a mental health clinic in Branchland, WV, located at 33 Lincoln Plaza, in the 25506 zip code.
+Kvc West Virginia is a mental health center in Branchland, West Virginia, located at 33 Lincoln Plaza, 25506 zip code.
 Kvc West Virginia provides telemedicine/telehealth and outpatient treatment.
-Kvc West Virginia offers trauma therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, adults and young adults.
-More services at Kvc West Virginia include family psychoeducation, case management and therapeutic foster care.
+Kvc West Virginia offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to young adults, adults and children / adolescents.
+More services available at Kvc West Virginia include family psychoeducation, therapeutic foster care and case management.

 Westbrook Health Services Inc Roane County Office - 33.8 miles from Charleston, WV

 Westbrook Health Services Inc Roane County Office is a mental health treatment center in Spencer, WV, located at 227 Clay Road, 25276 zip code area.
-Westbrook Health Services Inc Roane County Office provides outpatient treatment and telemedicine/telehealth.
-Westbrook Health Services Inc Roane County Office offers couples/family therapy, cognitive behavioral therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
-Additional services at Westbrook Health Services Inc Roane County Office consist of suicide prevention services, case management and family psychoeducation.
+Westbrook Health Services Inc Roane County Office provides telemedicine/telehealth and outpatient treatment.
+Westbrook Health Services Inc Roane County Office offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and couples/family therapy to young adults, children / adolescents and seniors 65 or older.
+Additional services at Westbrook Health Services Inc Roane County Office consist of suicide prevention services, case management and supported employment.

 Fmrs Health Systems Inc - 35.0 miles from Charleston, WV

 Fmrs Health Systems Inc is a mental health clinic in Fayetteville, West Virginia, located at 209 West Maple Avenue, 25840.
-Fmrs Health Systems Inc offers telemedicine/telehealth and outpatient treatment.
-Fmrs Health Systems Inc provides individual psychotherapy, trauma therapy and group therapy to children / adolescents, young adults and adults.
-Fmrs Health Systems Inc also supports people with serious mental illness, transitional age young adults and people requiring dual diagnosis treatment.
-Some other services provided by Fmrs Health Systems Inc include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and suicide prevention services.
+Fmrs Health Systems Inc offers outpatient treatment and telemedicine/telehealth.
+Fmrs Health Systems Inc provides group therapy, behavior modification and individual psychotherapy to young adults, adults and children / adolescents.
+Fmrs Health Systems Inc also supports children/adolescents with serious emotional disturbance, transitional age young adults and people requiring dual diagnosis treatment.
+Some other services provided by Fmrs Health Systems Inc include case management, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Prestera Center Margarette Leach Center For Youth - 40.5 miles from Charleston, WV

-Prestera Center Margarette Leach Center For Youth is a mental health facility in Huntington, WV, located at 1 Prestera Way, in the 25705 zip code.
+Prestera Center Margarette Leach Center For Youth is one of mental health facilities in Huntington, West Virginia, located at 1 Prestera Way, 25705 zip code.
 Prestera Center Margarette Leach Center For Youth provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Margarette Leach Center For Youth provides cognitive behavioral therapy, group therapy and couples/family therapy to young adults and children / adolescents.
-Prestera Center Margarette Leach Center For Youth also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services available at Prestera Center Margarette Leach Center For Youth include intensive case management, psychosocial rehabilitation services and suicide prevention services.
+Prestera Center Margarette Leach Center For Youth provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to young adults and children / adolescents.
+Prestera Center Margarette Leach Center For Youth also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services provided at Prestera Center Margarette Leach Center For Youth include diet and exercise counseling, education services and case management.

 Kvc West Virginia - 41.0 miles from Charleston, WV

 Kvc West Virginia is a mental health clinic in Verdunville, WV, located at 1831 Mudfork Road, 25649 zip code area.
 Kvc West Virginia provides telemedicine/telehealth and outpatient treatment.
-Kvc West Virginia offers cognitive behavioral therapy, trauma therapy and individual psychotherapy to adults, young adults and children / adolescents.
+Kvc West Virginia offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to adults, children / adolescents and young adults.
 Additional services offered at Kvc West Virginia include case management, therapeutic foster care and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Charleston, WV